zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 For example, let’s say your neighbor’s dog is barki ng.
 And you start yelling at the dog, and the dog, of course, being stupid as dogs a re, doesn’t do anything.
 And your wife says to you, “Why don’t you tell that dog  to be quiet?”
 And you say, “I’ve already tried.”
 She says, “Well, I’m going to  try.”
 And you say, “Okay, be my guest.”
 You’re telling her to go and try to get the  dog to be quiet, but you’re probably saying it in such a way as to indicate tha t you don’t think she will be very successful.

 One thing you might try to do is to give the dog so me spoiled meat.
 That might eventually cause the dog to no longer bark.
 Just ki dding, of course.
 You shouldn’t do that.
 I am not recommending that to anyone.
 Plea se don’t email and tell me that I’m a rotten person.
 Anyway, Marta says, “Well , be my guest.”
 “You can have all of this food,” she says.
 Jon says, “And to show  my thanks” – to thank you – “I’ll invite you over to lunch tomorrow.”
 Jon is in viting Marta to come over to his house and have lunch.
-Marta says, “Thanks, but no t hanks.”
+Marta says, “Thanks, but nothanks.”

 If someone asks you to do something that you think is dangerous or perhaps is going to be unpleasant, and you want to indicate th at the person probably shouldn’t have even asked you to do this, you might  use this expression, “Thanks, but no thanks.”
 It means no, I really don’ t want to do that.
 You’re thanking the person, but you’re saying “no thanks,”  meaning no, I don’t want to.

 Of course, Marta doesn’t want to go over to Jon’s h ouse and eat all of the food that Jon has taken from her.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]